New and Revised CPT Codes for 2020

 - unrelated to a previous evaluation or treatment session provided within the last seven days,

-- conducted through a HIPAA-compliant platform, and
+- conducted through a

 - medically necessary (requires clinical decision making and is not for administrative or scheduling purposes).